 Cisco AMP is built on an extensive collection of real-time threat intelligence and dynamic malware analytics supplied by the Talos Security Intelligence and Research Group, and Threat Grid intelligence feeds.
 The Cisco AMP engine does not do real-time sandboxing, instead, the Cisco AMP integration blocks files with a known bad reputation based on the checksum or hash of the file.
 The AMP checksum database is comprised of lookup and data from all AMP customers and is a dynamic global community resource shared between customers utilizing the technology.
 For archive files, AMP computes only the archive hash, not hashes for files inside archives.

 The antivirus scanner attempts to scan all files.
 We begin streaming large files from the proxy to the user after scanning the first 50mb in order to ensure that the user starts receiving the download while scanning continues in the background.
 As soon as a file is identified as malicious, the connection is terminated.
 For larger files, the user may initially experience a brief lag, but should still receive the entire file as quickly as normal—unless it's malicious.

 Archives (such as .zip or .rar files) will be decompressed to a maximum of five levels of recursion.
 Files compressed above 16 levels of recursion are blocked.
-A password-protected archive is not scanned as it cannot be decompressed without the password, however, it will be blocked under the category Protected Archive.
-If there is a scanning error or the file is found to be corrupt or otherwise encrypted, we are blocking that as well.
+A password-protected archive is not scanned as it cannot be decompressed without the password, however, it will be blocked under the antivirus' Protected Archive category.
+If there is a scanning error or the file is found to be corrupt or otherwise encrypted, Umbrella blocks that as well.
 Since we have determined already that the domain could contain risky files, we're taking the safest options when scanning files from those domains.